 To receive the in-state tuition award and out-of-state tuition remission, students must be appointed to their assistantships or fellowships and approved by the academic department no later than the census date of that semester.
-However, to ensure tuition payments are made in a timely manner, appointments to assistantships or fellowships should be made by the following deadlines:
+However, to ensure tuition payments are made in a timely manner, appointments to assistantships or fellowships should be made by census date.